NodeCar/ultrasonic-arduino/README.md

 Hardware
 --------
-US-100 or other compatible module
+- US-100 or other compatible module
+- Arduino pro mini

 No|Trigger|Echo
 ----|-------|----